-Eczema is a general term used to describe a number skin disorders in our dogs, and more often than not, chronic skin disorders are an indication of a deeper internal health problem.
-This page looks at the causes, symptoms, and treatment of canine eczema, as well as how to treat and control eczema holistically.
+Dog eczema is a general term used to describe a number skin disorders in our dogs, and more often than not, chronic skin disorders are an indication of a deeper internal health problem.

 To rid your dog of eczema, it is important to look beyond the skin disorder itself - try to work with a holistic vet to find out what, if any, the underlying health problem your dog is suffering.
 Only after the underlying cause has been identified can we really deal with the problem.

 Of course, we should also try to alleviate the symptoms of dog eczema because skin irritations can cause a lot of discomfort and stress to our dogs.
 Natural remedies such as herbs and supplements are milder and safer options in this respect.

 If your dog is suffering from skin problems, you will most likely see a number of the following symptoms:

 There are numerous possible causes of skin disease and diagnosis can be extremely complicated, and it can be frustrating and time consuming to identify what causes your dog's skin disorder.
 But don't despair!
 Be patient!
 Identifying the cause is essential to curing your dog so work closely together with your vet.